adam-singer/dart-hash-server/README.md

 An example client/server dart application that uses the [LUCA framework][LUCA] and [dart http server][HTTPserver].
 The server is based on the components found in [dart/samples/chat/][HTTPserver].
-This application shows how one could create a client application that posts json data to a http server that then makes some calculations (in this example its hash values) and returns to the client.
+This application shows how one could create a client application that posts json data to a http server that then makes some calculations (in this example its [hash values][HASHES]) and returns to the client.

 Build & Run this application
 ----------------------------